TITLE 89: SOCIAL SERVICES

 12) other activity that would place the eligible adult in imminent danger of death or serious bodily injury; or

-An elder abuse provider agency shall close a case when:
+An APS provider agency shall close a case when:

-3) the victim has entered a long term care facility and resided there for 60 days; provided the Department may waive the 60 day limitation in cases where the provider agency submits evidence that such a waiver is necessary to protect the safety and well being of the client;
+3) the alleged victim has entered a long term care facility and resided there for 60 days; provided the Department may waive the 60-day limitation in cases in which the APS provider agency submits evidence that the waiver is necessary to protect the safety and well-being of the client;

-4) the victim has moved out of the area; provided, if the victim remains at risk and the elder abuse provider agency is aware of the new location, the provider agency shall refer the case to the elder abuse provider agency in the location of the new residence for case work and follow-up services;
+4) the alleged victim has moved out of the area; provided, if the alleged victim remains at risk and the APS provider agency is aware of the new location, the APS provider agency shall refer the case to the APS provider agency in the location of the new residence for case work and follow-up services;

-5) the victim is no longer at risk of ANE;
+5) the victim is no longer at risk of abuse, neglect, financial exploitation, or self-neglect;

-6) the victim has received "uninterrupted" follow-up services for 12 months, which shall be considered an "administrative closure"; or
+6) the victim has received uninterrupted follow-up services for 12 months, which shall be considered an administrative closure;